720720/whitespace/readme.txt

 http://vimhelp.appspot.com/change.txt.html#%3Asubstitute      //

-ge
-replace all occurrences in the line do not issue an error message
+g   replace all occurrences in the line e   do not issue an error message

 http://vimhelp.appspot.com/change.txt.html#%3As_flags         ge